 • Hannah.org —Hannah’s Prayer Ministries provides Christian based support and encouragement to couples around the world who are struggling with the pain of fertility challenges including primary and secondary infertility, pregnancy loss, early infant death and adoption loss.
 Their outreach extends to those who become parents of living children through pregnancy, adoption and/or foster care.
 All of the staff members are unpaid volunteers who are proclaiming Christians (from a range of denominational backgrounds) and have personal experience with the heartache of fertility challenges.

 • Healinghearts.org The Healing Hearts Ministries “was formed in 1988 by Sue Liljenberg and her husband Gary.
 Sue personally experienced an abortion, and for many years suffered both emotionally and physically. …For several years God walked Sue through the Scriptures.
 As she learned the truth in God’s Word regarding her sin, who she was in Christ and how much God loved her, healing came.
-She knew this healing was not just temporary but eternal, and she longed to show other women how they, too, could become whole again.”
-And that is how the Lord lead her.
 “After several years of counseling post-abortive women, Sue decided it was time to train these women so they could reach out and help others.
 In 1988, the ministry was formed.”
 In visiting this web site, we believe you will find healing and help.

 • Jillsavage.org — This is the web site for author Jill Savage.
 It has a number of articles on parenting and marriage which can equip you for the challenges of parenting today.